Enjoy continuous, lightweight monitoring

 View a hop-by-hop network analysis of the entire app delivery path, with all the critical metrics over TCP, UDP and ICMP–even on Equal-Cost Multipath (ECMP) networks.
 Data from public BGP sources is included to identify when data is traversing ISP networks, Public Cloud Provider networks, or SaaS Vendor infrastructure.
 Continuous, active monitoring ensures that you have a record of every performance issue when you need it.
 With 30-50 packets per minute AppNeta can accurately measure the network without flooding it.
 Monitor the actual protocols over the actual delivery path your apps take so you can have the confidence to troubleshoot complex issues regardless of whether your traffic flows over MPLS, through SD-WAN pairings, through CASB services, or directly over an ISP.

-Routing differences between over time to a Skype anycast endpoint
+Routing differences between multiple locations over time to a Skype anycast endpoint

 Hop-by-hop diagnostic information with symptoms and analysis